Bathroom layout for your dream bathroom

 When laying water pipes, the guiding principle always applies: Less is more.
 Any water pipe can leak or break.
 Insurers of residential buildings pay billions of euros for water damage every year.

-To avoid problems later, it’s recommended that you place the shower, bath tub, and bathroom sink as close to the installed pipelines as possible.
+To avoid problems later, it’s recommended that you place the shower, bath tub, and sink as close to the installed pipelines as possible.
 Architects usually design residential buildings so that several connections for water and electricity can be found in the bathroom.
 A floor plan with the installed pipelines is a prerequisite for good planning.

 The size of the room plays a crucial role.
 A large room can easily accommodate a shower and a bath tub.
 But here, too, the layout can greatly increase comfort by sensibly arranging various elements – for example, a wall separating the toilet and bidet from the rest of the room.